-Figure 37: The heat map in Panel A is constructed by assigning the counties to groups depending on the lower and upper endpoints of the simultaneous confidence sets.
-A county is assigned to a high mobility group, Unlikely Bottom Half, if the upper endpoint of its simultaneous confidence set is in the top half of the national ranking of counties, i.e. when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
-A county is assigned to a low mobility group, Unlikely Top Half, if the lower endpoint of its simultaneous confidence set is in the bottom half of the national ranking of counties, i.e. when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
-Grey colors represent the counties with simultaneous confidence sets such that the places cannot be assigned to either the high or the low mobility group, i.e. the Undetermined counties.
+Figure 35: The heat map in Panel A is constructed by assigning counties to groups depending on the lower and upper endpoints of the 95% simultaneous confidence sets for the ranks of all counties.
+A county is assigned to a high mobility group ("Top Half 95%") if the upper endpoint of its simultaneous confidence set is in the top half of the national ranking of counties, i.e. when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
+A county is assigned to a low mobility group ("Bottom Half 95%") if the lower endpoint of its simultaneous confidence set is in the bottom half of the national ranking of counties, i.e. when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
+Grey colors represent the counties that cannot be assigned to either of the two groups.
 The heat map in Panel B is constructed in the same way, except the high and low mobility groups are now defined in terms of top and bottom quartiles in the national ranking of the counties.
-Thus, we refer to these groups as Unlikely Bottom 3 Quartiles and Unlikely Top 3 Quartiles.

-Figure 38: The heat map in Panel A is constructed by assigning the CZs to groups depending on the lower and upper endpoints of the simultaneous and marginal confidence sets.
-A CZ is assigned to a high mobility group, Unlikely Bottom Half, if the upper endpoint of its simultaneous confidence set is in the top half of the national ranking of CZs, i.e., when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
-A CZ is assigned to a high mobility group, Marginal \ Simultaneous, if the upper endpoint of its marginal confidence set is in the top half of the national ranking of CZs but the upper endpoint of its simultaneous confidence set is in the bottom half of the national ranking of CZs.
-A CZ is assigned to a low mobility group, Unlikely Top Half, if the lower endpoint of its simultaneous confidence set is in the bottom half of the national ranking of CZs, i.e., when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
-A CZ is assigned to a low mobility group, Marginal \ Simultaneous, if the lower endpoint of its marginal confidence set is in the bottom half of the national ranking of CZs but the lower endpoint of its simultaneous confidence set is in the top half of the national ranking of CZs.
-Grey colors represent the CZs with marginal and simultaneous confidence sets such that the places cannot be assigned to either the high or the low mobility group, i.e., the Undetermined CZs.
+Figure 36: The heat map in Panel A is constructed by assigning CZs to groups depending on the lower and upper endpoints of the 95% simultaneous and marginal confidence sets for the ranks of all CZs.
+A CZ is assigned to a high mobility group ("Top Half 95%"), if the upper endpoint of its simultaneous confidence set is in the top half of the national ranking of CZs, i.e., when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
+A CZ is assigned to the group "Marginal \ Simultaneous" if the upper endpoint of its marginal confidence set is in the top half of the national ranking of CZs but the upper endpoint of its simultaneous confidence set is in the bottom half of the national ranking of CZs.
+A CZ is assigned to a low mobility group ("Bottom Half 95%"), if the lower endpoint of its simultaneous confidence set is in the bottom half of the national ranking of CZs, i.e., when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
+A CZ is assigned to the group "Marginal \ Simultaneous" if the lower endpoint of its marginal confidence set is in the bottom half of the national ranking of CZs but the lower endpoint of its simultaneous confidence set is in the top half of the national ranking of CZs.
+Grey colors represent the CZs that cannot be assigned to any of the four groups.
 The heat map in Panel B is constructed in the same way, except the high and low mobility groups are now defined in terms of top and bottom quartiles in the national ranking of the CZs.
-Thus, we refer to these groups as Unlikely Bottom 3 Quartiles and Unlikely Top 3 Quartiles.

-G.6 Heat Maps for the Movers Estimates of the Exposure Effects
+F.12 Heat Maps for the Movers Estimates of the Exposure Effects

-Figure 39: Ranking of Commuting Zones by point estimates and lower and upper endpoints of simultaneous confidence sets.
+Figure 37: Ranking of CZs by point estimates and lower and upper endpoints of simultaneous confidence sets.
 The heat maps are based on movers estimates of the exposure effects μ{c25} .
-Panel A: the map is constructed by dividing the CZs into deciles based on the estimated values of μ{c25} , and shading the areas so that lighter colors correspond to higher values of exposure effects or, equivalently, lower ("better") rank.
-Panel B (Panel C) shows the lower (upper) endpoint of the 95% simultaneous confidence sets for the ranks of all CZs, using the same color coding as for the estimated ranks in Panel A.
+The map in Panel A is constructed by dividing the CZs into deciles based on the estimated values of μ{c25} , and shading the areas so that lighter colors correspond to higher values of exposure effects or, equivalently, lower ("better") rank.
+The maps in Panels B and C show the lower and upper endpoints of the 95% simultaneous confidence sets for the ranks of all CZs, using the same color coding as for the estimated ranks in Panel A.